Shumin326/Quadrotor/README.md

 This  project is an individual course project for MEAM 620: Advanced Robotics at Upenn.

 The project explores  a  quatrotor’s  capability  of maneuvering 3D space by designing an autonomy stack consisting  of  planning  and  control  algorithms.
-Givena  3D  environment  map  with  obstacle  locations,  and,  a start and an end position, the goal is to fly a quadrotor smoothly  and  safely  from  start  to  end  based  on  the computed  trajectory.
-We  base  our  experiments  on  theCrazyFlie 2.0 robot which is quite small in size:
+Given a  3D  environment  map  with  obstacle  locations,  and,  a start and an end position, the goal is to fly a quadrotor smoothly  and  safely  from  start  to  end  based  on  the computed  trajectory.
+The experiments are based on the CrazyFlie 2.0 robot which is quite small in size:

 ![](CrazyFlie.png)